EpistasisLab/Aliro/README.md

 ## Developer Info
+- To clear out all files not checked into git, use `git clean -xdf`
 - Use `docker-compose build` to rebuild the images for all services (lab, machine, dbmongo) if their dockerfiles or the contents of their build directories have changed.
 See [docs](https://docs.docker.com/compose/reference/build/)
 	- **NOTE:** docker-compose will **not** rebuild the base image; if you make changes to the base image rebuild as per step 3.
 - Use `docker-compose build lab --no-cache` to rebuild the image for the lab services without using the cache (meaning the image will be rebuilt regardless of any changes being detected)